Olympic principles are United Nations principlesUN Secretary-General Ban Ki-moon 2009 Olympic Congress in Copenhagen

 - It was then also announced that IOC Honorary President Jacques Rogge had been appointed as the Special Envoy of the Secretary-General for Youth Refugees and Sport.

 - In November 2014, the UN formerly recognised the autonomy of the IOC and sport.
 The UN Resolution acknowledges “sport as a means to promote education, health, development and peace”, and highlights the important role of the IOC and the Olympic Movement in achieving these goals.
-Learn more about this UN recognition here.
+Learn more about this historic milestone here.

 Using sport to build a better world